dgaydukov/bullish-take-home-test/README.md

 ```

 ### TODO
-* Add logging with AOP
 * Add spring boot actuator with health info (would be used by CI/CD pipeline)
-* Add order table where to store actual user orders
 * Add simple authenticate for admin/user controllers with spring security
 * Add cucumber integration tests
+* Add order table where to store actual user orders
 * Add CI/CD pipeline with deployment to aws